FlorianPicca/Linked-Pixel-Steganography/README.md

 The stripes are more visible in less noisy areas.
 ## Test 3 - Image hiding in noisy PNG image
-Let's see if steganalysis becomes simplier when there is more data hidden.
+Let's see if steganalysis becomes simpler when there is more data hidden.
 For this test, the same PNG image as in test 2 was used to hide this smaller PNG image:

 ![](Images/Test%203%20-%20image/image.png?raw=true)